 An abstract should be included at both the beginning of the article and as a separate document.
 An abstract is a summary of a body of information in a paragraph.
 A descriptive abstract generally includes 100 to 350 words while an informative abstract is usually between 100 and 250 words.
-We ask that abstracts expresses the main claim or argument of a paper while including a brief description of the findings and methods employed.
+We ask that abstracts express the main claim or argument of a paper while including a brief description of the methods and findings employed.

 Submissions should include the following files: